Gender bias in medical diagnosis: Intersection of gender and racial bias

 Specifically, Black women and women of color (WoC) are faced with significant bias surrounding their medical experiences, due to the intersectionality of their gender and racial identities.
 Black women are more likely to have adverse maternal health outcomes compared to white women.
 Their death rate from maternal mortality is 3-4 times higher than white women.
 Black women are also more likely to endure hypertensive disorders of pregnancy, leading to elevated blood pressure.
 They also experience lower rates of follow-up care during postpartum, a crucial period where 52% of maternal mortality occurs.
 When meeting with healthcare providers during postpartum, Black women are less likely to be recommended beneficial treatments or counseling due to the historical stereotype that Black patients have a biologically higher pain tolerance, a concept rooted in anti-Black racism.
 Bias has been shown to play a role in these disparate outcomes.
 In counties with higher racial prejudice, there is a noticeable difference in rates of birth complications, like low birthweight and preterm births, between Black and white women.
 Additionally, Black women face greater challenges when it comes to breast cancer.
 Black women with breast cancer have a 40% higher mortality rate than white women, despite the fact that the prevalence rates of the disease between the two groups are similar.
 In the U.S., the leading cause of death for both Black and Hispanic women is breast cancer.
 In terms of preventative care, Black women get genetically tested for breast cancer at lower rates compared to white women, which may be attributed to health care providers writing referrals for Black women less frequently.
-For Black and other minority women who do undergo genetic testing, their risk of breast cancer is typically underestimated, due to research limitations and risk assessment models being based off data collected from white women.
+For Black and other minority women who do undergo genetic testing, their risk of breast cancer is typically underestimated, due to research limitations and risk assessment models being based on data collected from white women.

 The recognition of intersectionality in medical research remains inconsistent.
 Understanding how sexism and racism jointly affect the health of WoC is essential for inclusive research.
 A scoping review published in the International Journal of Nursing Studies Advances analyzed 131 peer-reviewed research articles by nurse scientists to assess how intersectionality was incorporated into their work.
 The findings revealed that while many studies acknowledged intersectionality, 18% did not define the term, and only 47% explicitly applied an intersectional lens to analyze their results.
 This suggests that while the concept is recognized, its practical application in research remains limited.
 Some scholars argue that race-evasiveness—the minimization of how race influences health outcomes—may contribute to the limited integration of intersectional analysis.
 This practice reinforces whiteness as the default framework for medical research and decision-making, which can have serious consequences.
 For example, maternal health symptoms often present differently in Black and white women, yet symptoms experienced by Black women are more likely to be overlooked.